EnvisionDoc/data_asset_en/howto/storage/storage_policy.md

 **Customized storage time**

 Data storage time can be customized based on your business needs (1 month, 3 months, 6 months, 1 year, and several years).
-The storage time starts from the moment when data is stored in the specific database.
-Expired data will be deleted automatically.
-For example, if *1 year* is selected for the storage time, the database only retains data imported in the last 1 year.

 **Getting data with API**